 Focus on your nutrition and potential vitamin deficiencies.
 Keep in mind that a quick infusion of iron and magnesium into your regular dietary practice is not going to cut it.
 You must consult a nutritionist and your physician to determine the lacking nourishment in your diet if any at all.
 This investigative approach of the behalf of trusted professionals will help you uncover any underlying health issues that are causing hair thinning and/or loss.

-- Give your scalp the gift of DHT blockers!
+Give your scalp the gift of DHT blockers!
 DHT, or Dihydrotestosterone, is produced by humans.
 When DHT binds to the hair follicle, the gatekeeper to hair growth, hair begins to thin and fall out.
 That is why your currently growing curls will benefit from DHT blocking treatments such as Groganics Hair Growth Treatment, to help to increase blood flow to your scalp, keeping your hair follicles alive and active.

-- Wear protective styles sparingly.
+Wear protective styles sparingly.
 Although some of the most captivating hairstyles are braids, weaves, and extensions, these installations may cause traction alopecia and other scalp issues when worn.
 Be particularly careful not to leave the styles in for too long.

-- Set an appointment with a trusted trichologist, like IAT Trichologist and NaturallyCurly Contributing Writer Sophia Emmanuel.
+Set an appointment with a trusted trichologist, like IAT Trichologist and NaturallyCurly Contributing Writer Sophia Emmanuel.
 Trichology is the study of hair and scalp disorders, and it is important for you to communicate your concerns with a professional who can help you understand the underlying factors that are impacting thinning hair, baldness, stunted hair growth, and scalp issues.

 Use scalp-healthy care and styling products that contain ingredients that stimulate hair growth such as green tea extract, Rendensyl, and tea tree oil.

 Are you experiencing curly hair loss, scalp issues, or baldness?
 What steps have you taken to alleviate these issues?
 Please share your thoughts and concerns with me in the comments so that we can continue to explore curly hair concerns and product efficiencies in upcoming CURLS 101 articles.

-In the meantime, learn more about curly hair thinning, loss, and scalp issues by watching this video from YouTube curly hair information source CURLSMITH:
+As ever, stay curly!
+In the meantime, learn more about curly hair thinning, loss, and scalp issues by watching these tips from a trichologist: